 Dear Vishal,

-I do not think that a relieving letter of 2005 will be of any use for you.
-Normally, a relieving order from the immediate employer is the one which is required to join a new establishment.
-Similarly, from the company's side also it is not possible for them to 'relieve' you on a prior date because a relieving order will be numbered and dated latest showing that 'you have been relieved'.
-However, if you have not collected your service certificate (which shows your service with the company) then you can press for that.
+I do not think that a relieving letter from 2005 will be of any use to you.
+Normally, a relieving order from the immediate employer is what is required to join a new establishment.
+Similarly, from the company's side, it is not possible for them to 'relieve' you on a prior date because a relieving order will be numbered and dated latest, showing that 'you have been relieved'.
+However, if you have not collected your service certificate (which shows your service with the company), then you can request that.
 A Service Certificate will always be a record of your service.

-For getting a service certificate of 2005, I do not think that the company would insist for payment in lieu of notice period when you were formally given a send off in an official manner.
-Certainly, a company may hold certificate if an employee leaves without any notice but in such an instance the company will not make a formal farewell also!
-No professionally managed establishment will victimise employees even after four long years or demands a notice pay for granting a certificate.
-If the management is so cheap, then you may pay one moth basic salary plus DA, if applicable, which was the condition while you were in service.
+To obtain a service certificate from 2005, I do not think that the company would insist on payment in lieu of a notice period when you were formally given a send-off in an official manner.
+Certainly, a company may withhold a certificate if an employee leaves without any notice, but in such an instance, the company will not organize a formal farewell either.
+No professionally managed establishment will victimize employees even after four long years or demand notice pay for granting a certificate.
+If the management is so cheap, then you may consider paying one month's basic salary plus DA, if applicable, as was the condition while you were in service.

 Regards,